 The third component of effective asthma self-management education is regular review by a health care provider.
-Followup consultations should take place at regular intervals.
+Follow-up consultations should take place at regular intervals.
 Regular review should include the following.

-- Ask the patient if they have any questions and concerns - o Discuss issues, and provide additional educational messages as necessary; if available, refer the patient to someone trained in asthma education. - Assess asthma control - Ask about flare-ups to identify contributory factors and whether the patient's response was appropriate (e.g. was an action plan used?)

-Review the patient's symptom or PEF diary if they keep one

-- o Assess comorbidities - Assess treatment issues - Watch the patient use their inhaler, and correct and re-check technique if necessary (Box 3-11 p.57) - Assess medication adherence and ask about adherence barriers (Box 3-12, p.59) - Ask about adherence with other interventions, (e.g. smoking cessation) - Review the asthma action plan and update it if level of asthma control or treatment have changed 283
+- Ask the patient if they have any questions and concerns - Discuss issues, and provide additional educational messages as necessary; if available, refer the patient to someone trained in asthma education. - Assess asthma control - o Review the patient's level of symptom control and risk factors (Box 2-2, p.29). - Ask about flare-ups to identify contributory factors and whether the patient's response was appropriate (e.g. was an action plan used?) - o Review the patient's symptom or PEF diary if they keep one. - o Assess comorbidities - Assess treatment issues - o Watch the patient use their inhaler, and correct and re-check technique if necessary (Box 3-11 p.57). - Assess medication adherence and ask about adherence barriers (Box 3-12, p.59) - Ask about adherence with other interventions, (e.g. smoking cessation) - Review the asthma action plan and update it if level of asthma control or treatment have changed

-A single page prompt to clinicians has been shown to improve the provision of preventive care to children with asthma during office visits.284 Follow-up by tele-healthcare is unlikely to benefit in mild asthma but may be of benefit in those with severe disease at risk of hospital admission.278
+A single page prompt to clinicians has been shown to improve the provision of preventive care to children with asthma during office visits.
+Follow-up by tele-healthcare is unlikely to benefit in mild asthma but may be of benefit in those with severe disease at risk of hospital admission.